DivSeek-Canada/tripal-crop-docker/README.md

 This docker container contains all the Drupal, Tripal and DivSeek Canada extension modules you need to create your own Tripal Crop site.
 Furthermore, it contains a number of command-line drush commands to make maitenance and administration of your Tripal crop site more streamlined.

-**The Tripal Crop Docker does NOT include any data, configuration or installation in current releases.
-Manual installation and configuration of the Tripal Crop site is required.
+**The Tripal Crop Docker does NOT include any data or configuration in current releases.
+Manual configuration of the Tripal Crop site is required.
 Check the future work to see plans for upcoming releases.**

 ## Current Usage
 ```